How did we spend our summer vacations? By serving others

 The responses we received were truly inspiring.

 One student worked with underprivileged children and adults in Brazil as part of the U.S. Fulbright Program.
 Another volunteered in Colorado to clean classrooms, paint hallways, and help landscape two public elementary schools.
-And a third worked as a camp counselor for children with special needs.
+A third worked as a camp counselor for children with special needs.

 Below are some examples of the things that our students and faculty did over the summer.
 Things they did not for themselves, but for those in need.